susielu/d3-annotation/docs/content/start.md

 ### Using CDN

-You can also add latest version of [d3-annotation hosted on cdnjs](https://cdnjs.com/libraries/d3-annotation).
+You can also add the latest version of [d3-annotation hosted on cdnjs](https://cdnjs.com/libraries/d3-annotation).

 ### Using NPM